rubyworks/brass/README.md

 [![Gittip](http://img.shields.io/badge/gittip-$1/wk-green.svg?style=flat)](https://www.gittip.com/on/github/rubyworks/)

-<b>BRASS is a standard assertions framework, framework's framework, or even
+## Overview

-a framework's framework's framework, depending on where you're staking out your assertions keister.
-In other words, BRASS provides a standard foundational assertions framework that all other assertion and test frameworks can use, or at least comply with, and then everyone gets on swimingly.</b>
+BRASS is a very basic assertions framework.
+It is designed to provide only the barest essentials for making assertions such that other assertion and test frameworks can use it, or at least comply with it, making all said frameworks interoperable.

 Now, you may be thinking, "No thanks, I do it my way."
 But when you see how stupid simple BRASS is, you'll realize that, "Yea, that actually make sense."
-And then maybe feel a bit stupid yourself for doing exactly what this paragrah just said you would do.
+And then maybe feel a bit stupid yourself for doing exactly what this paragraph just said you would do.
 Yea, well, we've all been there.

 But enough with the fluff.